Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: Acknowledgments

 \section{Acknowledgments}

 S.i.N. is very grateful to the hospitality during his visiting National Taiwan University (NTU) with the financial support from NCTS (North) of Taiwan, where the present work was partially performed.
 C.W.K. are supported by the grant NSC 102-2112-M-033-005-MY3 from National Science Council (NSC) of Taiwan.
+C.W.K. are also supported by the grants MOST 105-2112-M-033-004, MOST 106-2112-M-033-003,MOST 107-2119-M-033-002 and MOST 108-2112-M-033-004 and MOST 109-2112-M-033-002.
 F.J.J. and D.J.Y are partially supported by NSC of Taiwan (grant No. 102-2112-M-003-004-MY3).
-Support of NCTS (North) of Taiwan is also acknowledged gratefully.
+The work of S.i.N. was supported by the National Research Foundation of Korea (NRF) grants, funded by the Korean government (MSIT) (No. 2018R1A5A1025563 and 2019R1A2C1005697).